 Brexit and Citizens Assemblies

 I’ve seen a few mentions of Citizens’ Assembles in the current political ferment about how we might reach some sort of resolution of Brexit.
 The “Lady in the Yellow Jacket” tweeted about them after her contribution on Question Time.
-You can find that here.
-Here is what she tweeted later about using a Citizen’s Assembly:
+(Her original QT contribution is here.)

 Like a circuit-breaker, citizens’ assemblies can disrupt the bad habits that have come to characterise Brexit: kicking issues into the long grass, placing party interests over the national interest and assuming the public are unable to cope with hard choices.